qooxdoo/documentation/README.md

 [the documentation repository](https://github.com/qooxdoo/documentation) and do your edits.
 Before creating a PR with your changes, make sure to `npm install` and `npm test`.
 This will check your markdown and enforce certain style rules.

+If you move or rename pages, make sure to add a redirection in the [alias.js](/alias.js) file, so that internal links and especially external links to them are not broken.